 Introducing Qubole Support

-Qubole processes over 250 Petabytes of data in a month, and the diversity of data we process, clouds platforms we run on, and technologies we provide is often staggering.
+Qubole processes over 250 Petabytes of data in a month, and the diversity of data we process, cloud platforms we run on, and technologies we provide are often staggering.
 Here are a few points of interest regarding the Qubole platform: